First Rahman cabinet

 The first Rahman cabinet (9 August 1955 – 19 August 1959) was the first cabinet of the Federation of Malaya following the conclusion of Malaya's first nationwide general elections held on 27 July 1955.
 It was formed by chief minister-designate Tunku Abdul Rahman of the Alliance Party upon the invitation by the High Commissioner of Malaya, Donald MacGillivray from the King's House on 2 August 1955.

-The cabinet was sworn on 9 August 1955 and dissolved on 19 August 1959 prior to Malaya's second general election.
+The cabinet was sworn in on 9 August 1955 and dissolved on 19 August 1959 prior to Malaya's second general election.
 The original cabinet had ten ministers and five assistant ministers.
 There were two reshuffles in the cabinet, the first on 29 February 1956 and a second on 29 August 1957.
 The tenure of the cabinet extended beyond the independence of Malaya on 31 August 1957.
 It was the last cabinet to hold office under British protectorate and was the first to hold office after independence.